Here’s a look at the life of Great Britain’s Prince Philip, husband of Queen Elizabeth II.

 1981-1996 - Serves as president of World Wildlife Fund International.

-April 9, 2005 - Prince Philip and Queen Elizabeth II are the only senior members of the Royal Family who do not attend Prince Charles and Camilla Parker-Bowles' civil wedding ceremony.
+April 9, 2005 - Philip and the Queen are the only senior members of the royal family who do not attend Charles and Camilla Parker-Bowles’ civil wedding ceremony.
 They do attend the dedication service.

 October 23, 2006 - Inspects British forces in southern Iraq.